Even more efficient: engines with MHEV technology

 A new dimension of flexibility: the Audi AI active suspension

 Adaptive air suspension already gives the A8 a wide spread of operating characteristics ranging from smooth ride comfort to sporty handling.
-This impression is heightened engagingly with Audi AI active suspension, which will be available from market launch for the V6 TFSI and the two V8 versions.
-It is a standard feature on the W12.
+This impression is heightened engagingly with Audi AI active suspension, which will be available from market launch.
 Audi AI active suspension is a fully active, electromechanically operated suspension system.
 For each wheel there is one electric motor supplied by the 48-volt primary electrical system.
 In each case there is also a transmission, a rotary tube housing a titanium roll bar and a lever that exerts up to 1,100 newton-meters (811.3 lb-ft) on the suspension via a coupling rod.